 I am an AWeber customer, trying to use an integration:

-The API keys (consumer key, consumer secret, access token, and access secret) are only needed by developers following the OAuth 1.0a authentication protocol.
+The API keys (consumer key, consumer secret, access token, and access secret, client ID or client secret) are only needed by developers following the OAuth authentication protocol.
 AWeber customers should never need to create a developer account unless they are a developer creating an integration themselves.

 If an integration has asked you to provide API keys or consumer keys, they have not implemented authentication for AWeber accounts correctly.
 Please contact their support team and ask them to reach out to us at firstname.lastname@example.org.
 We can help guide them through this set up.